Umoja

 Apply

-In order to become an Umoja member, you must complete an Umoja application, meet with an Umoja Counselor and attend at least two events per semester.
+In order to become an Umoja member, you must complete an Umoja application:

 Contact